-Benton B. Bodamer is a senior corporate associate in the Boston office of Weil, Gotshal and Manges LLP, and began his legal career as an associate in the firm’s Dallas office.
-He regularly represents public and private companies and financial sponsors in complex domestic and cross-border mergers and acquisitions, minority investments, divestitures, and restructurings.
+Benton B. Bodamer is a senior corporate associate in the Boston office of Weil, Gotshal and Manges LLP, and began his legal career as an associate in the Firm’s Dallas office.
+He regularly represents public and private companies and financial sponsors in complex domestic and cross-border mergers and acquisitions, joint ventures, minority investments, divestitures, and restructurings.

 Recent transactions include:

 - Providence Equity Partners – Carve-out acquisition of Informa plc’s corporate training businesses;